-Google reserves the right to suspend or terminate your access to the services or delete your Google Account if any of these things happen:
+Without limiting any of our other rights, Google may suspend or terminate your access to the services or delete your Google Account if any of these things happen:

-- you materially or repeatedly breach these terms, service-specific additional terms or policies - we're required to do so to comply with a legal requirement or a court order - there are objective and concrete reasons to believe that your conduct causes harm or liability to a user, third party, or Google - for example, by hacking, phishing, harassing, spamming, misleading others, or scraping content that doesn't belong to you
+- you materially or repeatedly breach these terms, service-specific additional terms or policies - we're required to do so to comply with a legal requirement or a court order - we reasonably believe that your conduct causes harm or liability to a user, third party, or Google for example, by hacking, phishing, harassing, spamming, misleading others, or scraping content that doesn't belong to you them.
+If you do stop using a service, we'd appreciate knowing why so that we can continue improving our services.